 Search the current solution for the exact object you want to view lineage for with the Search bar.
-Enter what you want to search for, and then select Search to display the results.
+Enter what you want to search for, then select Search to display the results.

 Select an object from the search results to display the corresponding lineage graph.

 Select Back to explorer view to return to the previous Solution Explorer view.

 The icons and colors within the diagram help you to quickly identify the object, and technology types associated with each node.
 The following legend displays in the Solution Explorer when you select Show Legend: